CodeWithShubham007/DPGFSD25/JavaScript.md

 - **String Operators:**
   - Concatenation +
   - Append string +=

+#### Data Type in JavaScript
+ **Interview Question**
+**Two Type of Data Type in JavaScript**
+**1. Primitive Data Type** - Store one value at a time.
+- **Number** - A numerical value, including integers and floating-point numbers.
+- **String** - A sequence of characters enclosed in single or double quotes.
+- **Boolean** - A true/false value.
+- **Null** - A special value that represents no value or empty value.
+- **Undefine** - A variable that has been declared but not assigned a value.
+- **Symbol** - A unique value that is used as an identifier for object properties.
+**2. Non-Primitive Data Type**
+- Non-Primitive Data Type (Array, Object and it’s Method)
+  - **Object:**
+    - A javaScript object is an entity having state and behavior (properties and method).
+    - JavaScript Object is a collection of key and value pairs.
+    - JavaScript is an Object based programming language, Everything is an Object in JavaScript.
+  - **Array:**
+    - JavaScript array is an object that represents a collection of similar types of elements.
+    - Arrays are used to store multiple values in a single varianle.
+Each item in an array has a number attached to it, called a numeric index, that allows us to excess the elements.
+    - **String:**
+      - The JavaScript string is an object that represents a sequence of characters.
+      - In JavaScript, a string is a sequence of characters enclosed in single quotes, double quotes, or backticks.
+String in JavaScript are immutable, Which means that once a string is created, it cannot be changed.
+      - There are Two ways to create String in JavaScript
+        - By String Literal - The string literal is created with double quotes or single quotes.
+        - The syntax of creating a string object using a new keyword.
+New Keyword is used to create an instance of String.

 #### Conditional Statements
 **Conditional Statements** - Conditional statements are used in programming to execute certain code blocks only if a specified condition is met.
 In JavaScript, there are three main types of conditional statements: if statements, if...else statements, and switch statements.